-- Join the only UK university with internship opportunities in Hollywood and London, with 20th Century Fox Studios, the Art Directors Guild, Red Bee Media and more
+- The only UK university with internship opportunities in Hollywood and London, with 20th Century Fox Studios, the Art Directors Guild, Red Bee Media and more

 - Network with industry professionals and get involved in professional creative work through our Creative Student Network

-- Take your studies abroad with our global syllabus and exciting opportunities to study internationally across any of four continents.
+- International breadth, with global syllabus and exciting opportunities for study abroad across four continents

 What is Culture, Film and Media?

 The Department of Culture, Film and Media includes two degree pathways: courses in film and television studies, and courses in international media and communications studies.
 Film and television studies courses explore the places and roles of film, television and new media in everyday life, both as industries and cultural practices.
 These courses encourage students to analyse film, television and other screen media such as internet media, games and smartphones within contexts of production, exhibition and reception.
 Students on the course also gain expertise in social and cultural context, textual analysis and empirical research.

 International media and communications studies courses explore the complex world of communications, media and culture through study of the different forms of visual and linguistic communication, new technologies, politics, popular and high culture, and news media.
 These courses train students in theories of mass media and communications, combined with strong emphasis on language proficiency.

 The Department of Culture, Film and Media is part of the School of Cultures, Languages and Area Studies.
 The department offers thriving undergraduate and postgraduate programmes and a teaching and research culture of the highest quality.
 On all courses in the department, students explore the history, theory and practice of film, television and communications media, along with the political, social, economic and cultural contexts within which media production and consumption occur.

 Assessment is based on a mixture of coursework, individual and collaborative research, and exams.
 Students moving from the first to the final year of study take on increasingly research- and project-based assignments.
 Final-year students write original research dissertations under staff supervision.